ADA Institute for Diversity in Leadership

 Applicants should be prepared to commit significant personal time to their individual leadership experiences.
 In addition to attending all three of the sessions listed above, the full-year program requires all class members to actively participate in:

-- Five 60-minute class calls between Chicago sessions with Institute faculty, advisors and staff.
+- Monthly 60-minute class calls between Chicago sessions with Institute faculty, advisors and staff.

-- ADA Connect, an online community, for class communications and updates
+- An online community, for class communications and updates.

 Expand Your Leadership Network